danielbeutner/beutner.dev/src/snippets/2020-02-21-mock-method-in-jest.md

 title: Mock only a certain method in Jest
 ---

-You can mock olny the used methods of a dependency with `jest.mock`:
+You can mock only the used methods of a dependency with `jest.mock` and `jest.requireActual`:

 ```javascript
 import { method } from 'some-module';